How To Automate Social Media Marketing with AI

 The way things are headed, social media marketing courses could soon be a thing of the past.

-A new social media sharing platform called Lately uses artificial intelligence to generate and optimize social media posts automatically.
+A new social media sharing startup for content marketing agencies called Lately uses artificial intelligence to generate and optimize social media posts automatically.

 I spoke to Kate Bradley Chernis, the founder and CEO of Lately, a tool that’s doing wonders for content consultants who struggle to translate their written or multimedia content into engaging social media posts.